 The Model Zone is a private space for use by the models taking part in the catwalk shows and presentations during the event.
 It offers models a dedicated space to eat, drink and relax in between shows and is supported by the Mayor of London.

-The Model Zone will be open from the 17th September – 21st September, from 11:00 – 18:00 (except on the 21st September when it closes at 16:00).
+The Model Zone will be open on Saturday 11th and Sunday 12th June, from 1pm-6pm both days.
 The full event details are available from model agencies.

 Telephone: 07766083597 (During LFW only)